openvinotoolkit/openvino/src/plugins/intel_gpu/docs/dynamic_shape/memory_preallocation.md

 ```

 ## `ShapePredictor` debug capabilities:
 You can use `OV_GPU_MemPreallocationOptions` environment variable (in case of enabled `DEBUG_CAPS`, see details in src/plugins/intel_gpu/docs/gpu_debug_utils.md) to change buffer preallocation behaviour.
 This property expects 4 values separated by space in the following order: number of iterations for preallocation(int), max size of single iteration in bytes(int), max per-dim allowed diff(int), unconditional buffers preallocation ratio(float).
-For example for disabling memory preallocation at all, you can use `OV_GPU_MemPreallocationOptions='0 0 0 1.0'`
+For example, for disabling memory preallocation at all, you can use `OV_GPU_MemPreallocationOptions='0 0 0 1.0'`